jschauma/ipcbuf/README.md

-Different forms of IPC utilize different in-kernel buffers, depending on a variety of possibly system-specific variables or settings, including default max values, hard-code kernel limits, run-time configurable settings such as `sysctl(8)`s etc.
+Different forms of IPC utilize different in-kernel buffers, depending on a variety of possibly system-specific variables or settings, including default max values, hard-coded kernel limits, run-time configurable settings such as `sysctl(8)`s etc.

-To determine what the size of such a buffer might be, the `ipcbuf` command can be used in one of two ways: writing variable- or fixed-sized chunks of data in an loop until the buffer is filled, or by writing a fixed-size number of consecutive chunks.
+To determine what the size of such a buffer might be, the `ipcbuf` command can be used in one of two ways: writing variable- or fixed-sized chunks of data in a loop until the buffer is filled, or writing a fixed number of consecutive chunks.

 Doing so lets you analyze the buffer sizes and factors that influence them, as illustrated in this analysis: